Jeffreybekker/LittleLemon/README.md

 # Little Lemon Capstone

-<p>This is the last project of the Meta Backend Developer Professional certificate.</p>
+<p>This is the last project of the Meta Backend Developer Professional certificate course.</p>
+<p>In this project you'll find models that were used to create a database.
+Everything is stored in MySQL which you can access if you have the permissions.
+We used Djoser for user authentication to registrate the user, to login and logout.
+The menu and the table reservations are build with Django Rest Framework.
+For testing you can use Insomnia.
+The photos of what Insomnia looks like you can see below.</p>

 ## Table of Contents
 * [Little Lemon Capstone](#little-lemon-capstone)